JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/security/SECURITY_DASHBOARD.md

-# ForgeBoard NX – Security Dashboard 🚀🔒
+# ForgeBoard NX – Security Dashboard 🦅🔒
-*Last Updated: May 5, 2025*
+*Last Updated: May 7, 2025*

 Welcome to the **Security Dashboard** for the ForgeBoard NX monorepo!
-This new, vibrant dashboard provides a real-time bird’s-eye view of our application’s security posture.
+This sovereign security interface provides a real-time bird's-eye view of our application's security posture with **true data ownership** through our Local-First architecture.
 It appears in the main menu alongside Home, Metrics, Kablam Board, Logs, Diagnostics, and Documentation, offering developers and DevSecOps engineers an interactive hub for all things security.

 This README serves as a comprehensive guide and living documentation for the Security Dashboard feature.
-Here we’ll cover its purpose, design, setup, and future roadmap in detail – with plenty of examples, visuals, and tips to get you started.
-Let’s dive in! 🎉
+Here we'll cover its purpose, design, setup, and future roadmap in detail – with plenty of examples, visuals, and tips to get you started.
+Let's dive in! 🎉

+## Implementation Status 🚀

+### Required Features

+1. **SBOM Status Visualization**: Display the status of Software Bill of Materials (SBOM) for each build with **Local-First persistence**.
+2. **SCA Scan Results**: Integrate Software Composition Analysis (SCA) results to highlight vulnerabilities with **on-device scanning**.
+3. **OWASP ZAP Feedback**: Show findings from OWASP ZAP dynamic security tests with **immutable blockchain record**.
+4. **Supply Chain Signature Verification**: Verify and display the status of supply chain security checks using **client-side verification**.
+5. **FedRAMP 20X Compliance Indicators**: Show compliance status with FedRAMP 20X requirements with **tamper-proof audit trail**.
+6. **Real-Time Updates**: Push updates live via WebSockets with **optional sync-server federation**.

+### Current Progress

+- **SBOM Status Visualization**: Fully implemented with Local-First storage.
+SBOM components stored directly on device with privacy-preserving synchronization.
+- **SCA Scan Results**: Implemented with on-device Grype scanning using offline vulnerability database shards.
+- **OWASP ZAP Feedback**: Implemented with findings securely stored in immutable blockchain with CRDT-based merge capability.
+- **Supply Chain Signature Verification**: Implemented with client-side signature verification using embedded Cosign.
+- **FedRAMP 20X Compliance Indicators**: Partially implemented with blockchain-backed audit log for compliance evidence.
+- **Real-Time Updates**: WebSocket gateway implemented with mesh network capability for peer-to-peer updates.

+### Issues

+1. **~~TypeScript Errors~~**: RESOLVED - Security event types are fully defined with proper properties
+2. **~~Build Warnings and Errors~~**: RESOLVED - All exports and interfaces properly synchronized
+3. **~~Nx Cloud Connection~~**: RESOLVED - Local-first mode enabled, with optional cloud sync
+4. **~~ESLint Rule Violations~~**: RESOLVED - All components properly handle socket cleanup

+### Next Steps

+1. ✅ Update the `SecurityEvent` type to include all required properties.
+2. ✅ Fix missing exports and type mismatches in shared interfaces.
+3. ✅ Implement Local-First SlimChain for immutable security records.
+4. ✅ Add mesh network capability for peer-to-peer security data sharing.
+5. 🔄 Expand sharded vulnerability database for improved offline scanning.

+---

 ## Overview 🎯

-The **Security Dashboard** is designed to aggregate and visualize crucial security data from our build and deployment pipeline in one convenient interface.
-It answers questions like: *“What’s in our software?
+The **Security Dashboard** is designed as a truly sovereign security interface that aggregates and visualizes crucial security data from our build and deployment pipeline in one convenient interface - all while putting **you** in control of your data.
+It answers questions like: *"What's in our software?
 Are there known vulnerabilities?
 Have we tested for common exploits?
-Are our artifacts signed and trusted?”* – all in real time.
+Are our artifacts signed and trusted?"* – all in real time and with Local-First data ownership.

 **Key capabilities of the Security Dashboard include:**

-- **📦 SBOM Status Visualization:** Displays the status of our Software Bill of Materials (SBOM) for each build, ensuring we know **what components** (libraries, packages, OS layers, etc.) make up our applications and services.
+- **📦 Local-First SBOM Visualization:** Stores and displays Software Bill of Materials (SBOM) for each build directly on your device, ensuring you know **what components** make up your applications without requiring cloud connectivity.
-- **🐛 SCA Scan Results:** Integrates Software Composition Analysis (SCA) results (e.g. vulnerability scans of dependencies via Grype) to highlight **known vulnerabilities** in our components, categorized by severity (Critical, High, Medium, Low).
+- **🐛 On-Device SCA Scan Results:** Performs Software Composition Analysis (SCA) directly on your device using sharded vulnerability databases, highlighting **known vulnerabilities** in your components with zero cloud dependency.
-- **⚡ OWASP ZAP Feedback:** Shows findings from OWASP ZAP dynamic security tests, indicating any **web application vulnerabilities** discovered (like XSS, SQLi, insecure cookies, etc.) during runtime testing of the app.
+- **⚡ Immutable OWASP ZAP Feedback:** Shows findings from OWASP ZAP dynamic security tests, stored in a tamper-proof blockchain ledger, ensuring **audit-ready security evidence** that can't be modified after the fact.
-- **🔐 Supply Chain Signature Verification:** Verifies and displays the status of **supply chain security checks** – for example, whether images/SBOMs are signed with Sigstore Cosign and whether those signatures are valid (protecting against tampered or untrusted artifacts).
+- **🔐 Client-Side Supply Chain Verification:** Verifies and displays the status of **supply chain security checks** using embedded Cosign, performing cryptographic verification locally without requiring third-party trust.
-- **🛡️ FedRAMP 20X Compliance Indicators:** New feature (planned for July 2025) that will show compliance status with the upcoming FedRAMP 20X requirements, helping teams maintain readiness for federal certification.
+- **🛡️ FedRAMP 20X Blockchain Evidence:** Shows compliance status with FedRAMP 20X requirements, with all evidence stored in an immutable blockchain ledger that provides irrefutable proof for auditors.

-All of this is updated **in real-time** 📡.
-As scans run and new data comes in, the dashboard’s views update live via WebSockets – no page refresh needed.
-This immediacy helps the team respond quickly to any emerging issues.
+All of this is updated **in real-time** 📡 through a combination of local state updates and optional peer-to-peer synchronization.
+As scans run and new data comes in, the dashboard's views update live – no page refresh or cloud roundtrip needed.
+This sovereignty helps the team respond quickly to any emerging issues, even in air-gapped environments.

 ## Architecture & Design 🏗️